Merit order: The effect of renewable energy on merit order

-The near-zero marginal cost of wind and solar energy does not, however, translate into zero marginal cost of peak load electricity in a competitive open electricity market system as wind and solar supply alone often cannot be dispatched to meet peak demand without incurring marginal transmission costs and potentially the costs of ``batteries.
-The purpose of the merit order dispatching paradigm was to enable the lowest net cost electricity to be dispatched first thus minimising overall electricity system costs to consumers.
+The near-zero marginal cost of wind and solar energy does not, however, translate into zero marginal cost of peak load electricity in a competitive open electricity market system as wind and solar supply alone often cannot be dispatched to meet peak demand without incurring marginal transmission costs and potentially the costs of batteries.
+The purpose of the merit order dispatching paradigm was to enable the lowest net cost electricity to be dispatched first, thus minimising overall electricity system costs to consumers.
 Intermittent wind and solar is sometimes able to supply this economic function.
 If peak wind (or solar) supply and peak demand both coincide in time and quantity, the price reduction is larger.
 On the other hand, solar energy tends to be most abundant at noon, whereas peak demand is late afternoon in warm climates, leading to the so-called duck curve.

-A 2008 study by the Fraunhofer Institute ISI in Karlsruhe, Germany found that windpower saves German consumers €5 billion a year.
-It is estimated to have lowered prices in European countries with high wind generation by between 3 and 23 €/MWh.
+A 2008 study by the Fraunhofer Institute ISI in Karlsruhe, Germany found that wind power saves German consumers €5 billion a year.
+It is estimated to have lowered prices in European countries with high wind generation between 3 and 23 €/MWh.
 On the other hand, renewable energy in Germany increased the price for electricity, consumers there now pay 52.8 €/MWh more only for renewable energy (see German Renewable Energy Sources Act), average price for electricity in Germany now is increased to 26 ¢/kWh.
 Increasing electrical grid costs for new transmission, market trading and storage associated with wind and solar are not included in the marginal cost of power sources, instead grid costs are combined with source costs at the consumer end.